VPNs on OpenWrt: WireGuard vs. IKEv2/IPSec vs. OpenVPN TAP mode

 Most VPNs work on Layer 3, but Layer 2 can be useful if:

-Wireguard doesn't offer a way to set an NTP server just for one network, neither does NetworkManager.
+WireGuard doesn't offer a way to set an NTP server just for one network, neither does NetworkManager.

 4. Feature matrix